 In people of color the incidence of both melanoma and non-melanoma skin cancer is much lower than in non-Hispanic whites, occurring in about 5% of Hispanics, 4% of Asians, and 2% in people of African descent.
 Although the incidence of skin cancer is lower in people of color, it is more likely to present at a more advanced stage and have a poorer prognosis.4,5

 Although the link between skin cancer and sun exposure is widely known and publicized, sunburn is still a common occurrence.
-National surveys from 2004 and 2005 show 1 in 3 adults in the United States reported sunburn in the past 12 months.6 The incidence of sunburn for U.S. children is also high, with an estimate of 29% to 83% over the summer season.7 The potential impact of sun ...
+National surveys from 2004 and 2005 show 1 in 3 adults in the United States reported sunburn in the past 12 months.6 The incidence of sunburn for U.S. children is also high, with an estimate of 29% to 83% over the summer season.7 The potential impact of sun protection in ...